Toronto's "Sister Cities Artist Exchange Program"

 I was planning on one day of doing the primer and another day of sketching, but it was too rainy to complete in the two days.
-So in the end it took five days to complete, but on the last day I just had the bottom with the bottom left.
+So in the end it took five days to complete.
 For the launch we're expecting both the Mayor of Toronto, John Tory, and the mayor of Frankfurt, Peter Feldmann, who will cut the ribbon.

 In terms of Street Art, do you see any similarities between Frankfurt and Toronto?
 Michael Thompson, Justus Becker, Peter Feldmann on the turf | © Jutta Brendemühl